How to Start Reading Spanish as Easy as ABC

 It may seem like a tedious task, but if you do that then you’ll hear the difference in your reading and his reading.

 You can do this activity with pretty much any subtitled Spanish videos, ideally with ones that feature authentic dialogue, like the short video clips on FluentU.
-They can be paused by hovering your cursor over the interactive subtitles, then you can read aloud and check the pronunciation of specific words without abandoning the video.
+These include movie clips, news segments, inspirational talks and even animated short stories.
+The videos on FluentU can be paused by hovering your cursor over the interactive subtitles.

 Pick up on those differences and start working to correct them daily.